Nonstabilizerness dynamics in many-body localized systems: Details on the -bit model

 where $\xi$ is the localization length of the system.
 A similar exponential decay is assumed for higher-order interactions, considering the maximum separation between spins.

 To investigate how different interaction terms in the $\ell$-bit Hamiltonian influence key observables, we first analyze the dynamics of the half-chain entanglement entropy, defined as

 where $\rho_{L/2}$ is the reduced density matrix obtained by tracing out the degrees of freedom of the first half of spins.
 Fig.~\ref{Fig:EntLBIT}(a) shows the growth of $\mathcal{S}$ starting from the initial state $|\Psi_X^{+}\rangle$.
 In the Anderson insulating case (solid black line), where interactions are absent, correlations cannot spread, and therefore $\mathcal{S}=0$.
 However, in interacting cases, $\mathcal{S}$ grows logarithmically in time, a hallmark of MBL.
 The rate of entanglement growth increases slightly as additional interaction terms are included in $\hat{\mathcal{H}}_{\mathrm{\ell-bit}}$ as illustrated in Fig.~\ref{Fig:EntLBIT}(a).
 The differences between the interaction terms are more striking in the SRE behavior, as shown in Fig.~\ref{Fig:EntLBIT}(b).
 Assuming only two-body interactions between the $\ell$-bits does not lead to the SRE reaching the Haar value, at least for the time scales analyzed here.
-However, as we add corrections to the $\ell$-bit Hamiltonian, the dynamics of the SRE approximates the semi-analytical prediction described in Eq.~\ref{Eq:SRE_MBL}.
+However, as we add corrections to the $\ell$-bit Hamiltonian, the dynamics of the SRE approximates the phenomenological prediction described in Eq.(5) of the main letter, as illustrated by the orange dashed line.